 Wayne Family Dentistry offers several treatment options for patients missing one tooth, several teeth, or a whole row of teeth.
-However, dental implant are known as the gold standard for replacing missing teeth.
+However, dental implants are the gold standard for replacing missing teeth.
 We offer several types of dental implants in Wayne, PA to accommodate patients missing any number of teeth.

 The Importance of Replacing Your Missing Teeth

-Replacing missing teeth is important for your self-esteem and health.
-There are many repercussions to ignoring gaps along your arch.
+Replacing missing teeth is vital for your self-esteem and health.
+Ignoring gaps along your arch can result in additional issues.
 Key reasons why you should consider replacing missing teeth include:

 - Help you bite and chew your food properly